Multi-Touch Attribution vs Conversion Modelling: What’s the difference?

 - Operational Strategy: digital ads optimization & smart bidding.

 Yet, marketers might be struggling to make such decisions based on MTA since it is losing quite a significant amount of data due to complex customer journeys and modern cookie limitations.
-That’s why many of them switch to Conversion Modelling for these purposes.
+That’s why many of them switch to SegmentStream for these purposes.
 We will explain how it is different in more detail in a bit.

 How much time would it need to run before I can take action on the results?